CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/flow-exception.md

 where:

-* `<message>` is the user-defined message specified by the [Throw New Flow Exception][ThrowNewFlowException Block] block properties.
+* `<message>` is the user-defined message specified by the `Message` property of the [Throw New Flow Exception][ThrowNewFlowException Block] block.

 #### How to fix

-Ensure that the issue that occurred that caused the execution to progress through to the [Throw New Flow Exception][ThrowNewFlowException Block] block does not occur.
+Ensure that the issue which caused the execution to progress through to the [Throw New Flow Exception][ThrowNewFlowException Block] block is resolved.

 ## Remarks